 Give yourself time to adjust.
 If you haven’t exercised regularly recently or ever, take it slowly but be consistent.
 Your body needs to adjust to the physical activity.
 Remember- it’s a not a sprint, but rather a journey into a new life!

 Don’t do it alone.
 Ask family or friends to join you on a long walk, play a game outside, or attend a class with you.
-This will help to keep you motivated.
+This will help to keep you motivated and enjoy the added benefit of emotional support.

 Set some realistic goals.
 Be mindful of your limits and set goals that you can accomplish.
 This will keep you focused and motivated.